-Since the early part of 2011, Hospice at Home, a program of Caring Circle, has been a We Honor Veterans partner organization through the National Hospice and Palliative Care Organization (NHPCO), and currently holds a level five status.
+Since the early part of 2011, Caring Circle has been a We Honor Veterans partner organization through the National Hospice and Palliative Care Organization (NHPCO), and currently holds a level five status.

 We Honor Veterans is a program of the National Hospice at Palliative Care Organization in collaboration with the Department of Veterans Affairs (VA).
-By recognizing the unique needs of America’s Veterans and their families, community providers like Hospice at Home and Caring Circle, in partnership with VA staff, accompany and guide Veterans through their life stories toward a more peaceful ending.
+Community providers like Caring Circle, in partnership with VA staff, accompany and guide Veterans through their life stories toward a more peaceful ending.

 The resources provided by We Honor Veterans focus on respectful inquiry, compassionate listening, and grateful acknowledgement.
 These resources combined with Veteran-centered education for staff and volunteers give providers the tools necessary to assess their ability to serve Veterans and provide support by integrating best practices for offering quality care to their Veteran patients.

 As part of the We Honor Veterans program, partner organizations participating in the program work their way through five levels of distinction, which are awarded based on the organizations’ involvement with Veteran education, and interaction with their Veteran patients and their families.